-Guidance pertaining to particular security functionality must also be provided; requirements on such guidance are contained in the assurance activities specified with each requirement.
+Guidance pertaining to particular security functionality is also provided; requirements on such guidance are contained in the evaluation activities specified with each requirement.

-6.3.1 Operational User Guidance (AGD_OPE)
+AGD OPE.1 Operational User Guidance

+AGD_OPE.1.1D

-AGD_OPE.1.1D The developer shall provide operational user guidance.
+The developer shall provide operational user guidance.

 Application Note: The operational user guidance does not have to be contained in a single document.
 Guidance to users, administrators and application developers can be spread among documents or web pages.
 Where appropriate, the guidance documentation is expressed in the eXtensible Configuration Checklist Description Format (XCCDF) to support security automation.